TorinW/DataScience_UoM_19/other-analysis/Other-Analysis.md

 **Average of Hours Spend Against Education Level**
 ![Sample Statistics](https://github.com/TorinW/DataScience_UoM_19/blob/master/other-analysis/averageHours-education.PNG)
 The graph shows that with the education level, their average of working hours also has increased.
-This could have a negative impact for their marriage lives, sice they have given more priority for work comparing to the family.
+This could have a negative impact for their marriage lives, since they have given more priority for work comparing to the family.